gradle-update/update-gradle-wrapper-action/README.md

 `%sourceVersion%` and `%targetVersion%` will be replaced by the current/old and the new version of the Gradle Wrapper respectively.

+There are cases in which the source version of the Gradle Wrapper can not be determined successfully.
+In such cases, the string 'undefined' will be used to replace the source version placeholder.

 For example:

 ```yaml